 - Something Awful's Rich Kyanka did his own bit of scam baiting once (apparently genuine), just because it's the kind of thing he does when he gets stupid emails.

-- The first Futurama feature film, Bender's Big Score, centres on a group of scammers who con the Planet Express business and then use that as a base to scam the whole of Earth.
+- The first Futurama feature film, Bender's Big Score, centers on a group of scammers who con the Planet Express business and then use that as a base to scam the whole of Earth.
 Hermes is onto them from the start, but just about every other character falls for it at least once.
+Professor Farnsworth catches on that the crew is being scammed... then falls for a claim he won the Spanish National Lottery and is tricked into signing over his company.
+Weirdly, Dr. Zoidberg claims halfway through the film that he actually did get the money.
 Eventually the scammers are defeated by Bender, who claims he's been working the long con all along.

 - In The Venture Bros., Sgt.
-Hatred hints that falling for one of these might have been the final straw causing his wife to leave him.
+Hatred hints that falling for one of these might have been the final straw that caused his wife to leave him.